-- Preview Email Newsletter

 WASHINGTON, July 26 -- The Coalition for the Protection of Marine Life has issued a public comment letter to the U.S. Fish and Wildlife Service, urging the agency to enhance protections for the critically endangered Atlantic right whale.
 In their correspondence, the coalition highlights ongoing habitat destruction as a primary threat leading to the potential extinction of the species.

-According to the coalition, the current measures in place are not sufficient to address the grave challenges fa more ST
+According to the coalition, the current measures in place are not sufficient to address the grave challenges facing the Atlantic right whale population.
+With few more ST

 Feeding Kentucky Urges USDA to Address Issues with New SNAP Information Database (10)